exclaves/exclaves.github.io/content/posts/2022-08-31-alta-via-1/index.md

 #### Notes

 The longest day planned.
 The trails full of school groups.
 Desperation.
 Outrunning the children.
 Mi scusi.
 Permeso.
+Zooming in on plantains with the hand lens.
+Plantago — worth a second look!
 Finally, offtrail and into the paleolithic.
 A hutkeeper gathers dock leaves in the late afternoon sun.
 Shower and laundry.

 #### Vistas